Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

     g_total += labels.shape[0]
     g_correct += right_count
 ```
-`arguments` corresponding to the data type of the above jon function.
+The `arguments` corresponds to the return type of the above job function.

 ### Registration of callback function
-When call the job function, return a `Callback` object.
-We send the callback function to it.
-That is register.
+When we call the job function asynchronously, the job function will return a 'callback' object, and we registry the prepared callback function by passing it to that object.

-OneFlow will automatically register callback function when obtain the return value.
+OneFlow will automatically call the registered callback function when it gets the training results.

 ```python
 callbacker = train_job(images, labels)